hwassermann18/ar-mural-website/docs/tool_scripts.md

 ---

+### **Undo/Redo Tool**
+Fully functional and tested for brushtrokes.
+Limited testing and implementation for shapes and text (when connected to server, though functional locally), and nonfunctional for object tool.

+**Implementation notes:**
+- Uses two stacks (undoStack and redoStack) to track actions (creation/deletion) in LIFO order.
+- For server connection: Maintains a dictionary `objectStates` to avoid duplicate entries and track object states (created/deleted).
+- Creates backup clones of erased objects for restoration during undo/redo operations.
+- Syncs undo/redo actions with the server (e.g., sending ADD/DELETE commands via MQTT).

+---

 ### **Object Tool**
 ObjectTool lets users choose from a predefined list of 3D prefabs and place them into the AR scene.